YouFoundJK/Portfolio_Website/content/_index.md

           location: Mumbai, India
           date_start: '2019-06-29'
           date_end: '2019-06-01'
-          description: Full Time student.
-Numerous projects as part of coursework or otherwise.
+          description: NIUS camp invited to learn under some of the best researchers as well as have hands-on experience on some of the state-of-art instruments and experimental techniques.
     design:
       columns: '2'